RetroDECK/ES-DE/FAQ.md

 ## What is the relationship between ES-DE and EmuDeck?

-ES-DE and EmuDeck are completely different projects, but we are friends and we collaborate to give the best possible user experience.
+ES-DE and EmuDeck are completely separate projects, but we collaborate to give the best possible user experience.
 EmuDeck is an installation script that downloads emulators and applies configuration to these, and it can also download and install ES-DE.
-EmuDeck is not needed to run ES-DE, but on the Steam Deck it provides a fast and convenient way of setting up an emulator environment, so its use is recommended.
+EmuDeck is not needed to run ES-DE, but on the Steam Deck it provides a convenient way of setting up an emulator environment.

 ## What systems/platforms and emulators are supported by ES-DE?